 Sleep Medicine

 Sleep is not a passive state.
 It is an active physiological process during which the body repairs tissue, consolidates memory, regulates hormones, clears metabolic waste, and resets the immune system.
-When sleep is disrupted, whether by airway obstruction, hormonal imbalance, adrenal dysfunction, circadian rhythm disruption, or primary sleep disorders, the downstream effects accumulate across every system in the body.
+When sleep is disrupted, whether by airway obstruction, hormonal imbalance, adrenal dysfunction, or circadian rhythm disruption, the downstream effects accumulate across every system in the body.

 Poor sleep is both a symptom and a driver of broader health decline.
 It contributes to weight gain, metabolic dysfunction, hormonal disruption, cognitive impairment, cardiovascular risk, and immune suppression.
 It also makes every other health concern harder to address.
 Treating the body without addressing sleep is addressing part of the problem.